kool814/GLS/docs/Design/Files.md

 ### `file start`

-`file start : name`
+`file start : fullPath`

 Command that starts the file block.
-The first parameter is the name of the file.
+The first parameter is the full path to the file in PascalCase, including the name of the file but excluding any file extension.

 ### `file end`